plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 | Number that did not fail| 0.3125        | 0             | 0.2083        |
 | Sum across all cells:   | 2.64          |               |               |

-The last step is to determine if the calculated chi-square value of 2.64 is large enough to provide evidence against the null hypothesis.
-To do that, we compare this value to a statistical distribution known as the chi-square distribution.
-We make this comparison because if the null hypothesis is true, then the observed test statistic, 2.64, should be drawn from a chi-square distribution.
-So if we compared 2.64 with the chi-square distribution, it would be reasonable to say that a random draw from the distribution could equal 2.64.
-The chi-square distribution also requires that you provide the corresponding “degrees of freedom”.
+The last step is to determine if the calculated chi-squared value of 2.64 is large enough to provide evidence against the null hypothesis.
+To do that, we compare this value to a statistical distribution known as the chi-squared distribution.
+We make this comparison because if the null hypothesis is true, then the observed test statistic, 2.64, should be drawn from a chi-squared distribution.
+So if we compared 2.64 with the chi-squared distribution, it would be reasonable to say that a random draw from the distribution could equal 2.64.
+The chi-squared distribution also requires that you provide the corresponding “degrees of freedom”.
 This is equal $(r-1)\times(c-1)$, where $r$ is the number of rows in the table, and $c$ is the number of columns in the table.
 Thus, for this example $r=3$ and $c=3$ so that $df=(3-1)X(2-1)=2$.
-We can ask Plotly what is the chance of observing a chi-square statistic larger than or equal to 2.64 in the situation where there is no difference between the products.
+We can ask Plotly what is the chance of observing a chi-squared statistic larger than or equal to 2.64 in the situation where there is no difference between the products.
 This probability (know as the p-value) is 26.7%, meaning that it is likely that you would observe this data under the null hypothesis.
 Thus, we would say that there is no evidence against the null hypothesis that the failure rates between the products are the same.
 If the probability had been much smaller, say either 5% or 10%, then there would have been more evidence against the null hypothesis.
 By convention, people use cut-offs of 1%, 5% or 10% to denote enough evidence to reject the null hypothesis in favour of the alternative hypothesis.
 For example, if we calculated a probability of 4.3% (rather than 26.7%) we could have then concluded that there is enough evidence against the null hypothesis and evidence supporting an alternative hypothesis that the failure rates between the three products differ.

-####How to calculate the chi-square statistic: one variable setting
+####How to calculate the chi-squared statistic: one variable setting
-In this section, we will walk you through how to calculate the chi-square statistic step-by-step, using hypothetical data from **Example 3** that we introduced earlier.
+In this section, we will walk you through how to calculate the chi-squared statistic step-by-step, using hypothetical data from **Example 3** that we introduced earlier.
 For example, suppose we observed the following number of visitors to your website, and recall your boss's hypothesis about the proportion of website traffic throughout the week:

 |                         | **Sunday** | **Monday** | **Tuesday** | **Wednesday** | **Thursday** | **Friday** | **Saturday** |
 | ----------:             | :---------:| :---------:| :---------: | :---------:   | :---------:  | :---------:| :---------:  |
 | Boss's hypothesis       | 25%        | 10%        | 10%         | 10%           | 10%          | 10%        | 25%          |
 | Number of unique visitors| 750 | 688 | 1200 | 1100 | 300 | 313 | 650 |

-We will use the chi-square test to determine if the boss's hypothesis regarding traffic website is in-line with what we can observe from the data.
+We will use the chi-squared test to determine if the boss's hypothesis regarding traffic website is in-line with what we can observe from the data.
 First let's add a totals column to the right and also include the row percentage for each day of the week:

 |          | **Sunday** | **Monday** | **Tuesday** | **Wednesday** | **Thursday** | **Friday** | **Saturday** |**Total**|
 | ----------: | :---------:| :---------:| :---------: | :---------:   | :---------:  | :---------:| :---------:  |:------:|
 | Boss's hypothesis | 25%        | 10%        | 10%         | 10%           | 10%          | 10%        | 25%    |100%|
 | Number of unique visitors| 750 (15.0%) | 688 (13.8%) | 1200 (24.0%) | 1100 (22.0%) | 300 (6.0%) | 313 (6.3%) | 650 (13%) | 5001|

 If you compare the hypothetical proportions to the proportions based on the observed data, it doesn't look like your boss is correct - most of the website traffic was observed mid-week (on Tuesday and Wednesday), not on the weekend like your boss hypothesized.
-To perform a chi-square test in this setting, the next step is to calculate what number of visitors we would have expected each day, had your boss been correct.
+To perform a chi-squared test in this setting, the next step is to calculate what number of visitors we would have expected each day, had your boss been correct.
 To do that, we simply multiply the boss's daily expected proportions by the total number of visitors (5001) and add this information to our table:

 Expected Frequencies (multiply the boss's hypothetical proportions by the total number of visitors)